-During the three months ended March 31, 2020, we sold an aggregate of 1,528,216 shares of common stock under the 2019 ATM Facility, at an average price of \$15.50 per share for net proceeds of \$23.1 million, after deducting commissions and other offering expenses payable by us.
-Additionally, on January 3, 2020, we received net proceeds of approximately \$1.2 million from sales of shares of our common stock under the 2019 ATM Facility that occurred during 2019.
+During the three months ended June 30, 2020, we did not sell any common stock under the ATM facilities.
+During the six months ended June 30, 2020, we sold an aggregate of 1,528,216 shares of common stock under the 2019 ATM Facility, at an average price of \$15.50 per share for net proceeds of \$23.0 million, after deducting commissions and other offering expenses payable by us.
+On January 3, 2020, we received net proceeds of approximately \$1.2 million from sales of shares of our common stock under the 2019 ATM Facility that occurred during December 2019.
+As of June 30, 2020, \$25.9 million and \$100.0 million of common stock remained available to be sold under the 2019 ATM Facility and 2020 ATM Facility, respectively, subject to certain conditions as specified in the agreements.

 We have incurred losses and negative cash flows from operations in each year since inception.
-As of March 31, 2020, we had an accumulated deficit of \$891.5 million.
+As of June 30, 2020, we had an accumulated deficit of \$968.9 million.
 We do not expect to receive any revenues from any product candidates that we develop until we obtain regulatory approval and commercialize our products.
 As such, we anticipate that we will continue to incur losses in the foreseeable future.
 Additionally, as a result of the COVID-19 outbreak, we have experienced, and may experience in the future, disruptions that could severely impact our business, preclinical studies and clinical trials.
 We expect that our operating expenses will continue to increase.
 As a result, we will need additional capital to fund our operations, which we may raise through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
 We may borrow funds on terms that may include restrictive covenants, including covenants that restrict the operation of our business, liens on assets, high effective interest rates and repayment provisions that reduce cash resources and limit future access to capital markets.
-In addition, we are actively seeking additional funds through additional public or private equity offerings or debt financings including by utilizing our ATM facilities, through potential collaborations, partnering or other strategic arrangements, or a combination of the foregoing.
+In addition, we expect to continue to opportunistically seek access to additional funds through additional public or private equity offerings or debt financings including by utilizing our ATM facilities, through potential collaborations, partnering or other strategic arrangements, or a combination of the foregoing.
 However, the trading prices for our common stock and other biopharmaceutical companies have been highly volatile as a result of the COVID-19 pandemic.
 As a consequence, we may face difficulties raising capital through sales of our common stock or such sales may be on unfavorable terms.
 We may face similar difficulties in obtaining funding through debt financing or other arrangements.
-To the extent that we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
-To the extent that we raise additional funds through collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.
+To the extent that we raise additional funds through collaboration or partnering arrangements, we may be

 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 Currently, our cash, cash equivalents and short-term investments are held in bank and custodial accounts and consist of money market funds, U.S. Treasury, government agency and corporate debt obligations, commercial paper and asset-backed securities.
-We expect that existing cash, cash equivalents and short-term investments as of March 31, 2020 will be sufficient to fund our planned operations into the second quarter of 2021.
-Refer to the going concern evaluation under Note 2 to our unaudited interim condensed consolidated financial statements included in this report.
+We expect that existing cash, cash equivalents and short-term investments as offune 30, 2020 will be sufficient to fund our planned operations into 2022.